Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 ```

 Since this sample version of Kiali isn't tuned for security and is meant to be
-cluster internal only, we wont expose this via Kong but instead we'll use the
+cluster internal only, we won't expose this via Kong.
+Instead, we'll use the
 [port-forwarding][k8s-port-forwarding] functionality available in `istioctl` to
 tunnel our connection to the Kiali service.

-Run the following command in a new terminal which will run a `port-forward` to
+Run the following command in a new terminal.
+This will run a `port-forward` to
 Kiali for you in the background and open it up in your web browser:

 {% navtabs %}